pujovic/To-Do-List-App/README.md

 In the project directory, you can run:

+### `npm install`

 ### `npm start`

 <br/>
-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://www.localhost:3000 to view it in your browser.